breinero-zz/Firehose/README.rst

 Usage
 -----

- -c <console>        print output in console mode, when possible -cols <columns>     ',' delimited list of columns [name:type] -delim              the value separator used to parse columns.
+ -cr        print output in console mode, when possible -cols <columns>     ',' delimited list of columns [name:type] -delim              the value separator used to parse columns.
 Default
                      ','